 Complete instructions and requirements are in the application in Nova.

 Dance school: trains students for a professional career in dance through a multi-year dance instruction curriculum of no less than 10 hours per week.
-The courses must be accessible to Ontarians through a competitive audition/admission process.
-The school earns revenue in many ways, including student tuition fees.
+Courses are accessible to Ontarians through a competitive audition/admission process.
+The school earns revenue in various ways, including student tuition fees.
 Dance schools are not eligible for funding through the Dance Projects program.
 For dance schools, please see the Dance Organizations: Operating program or contact the dance program officer.

-Multi- and inter-arts activities: are practices, initiatives and events that have two or more artistic forms present in equal balance in the creation, production and presentation of work.
-Artistic forms may remain separate or can be combined to create new, unified forms.
-Multi and inter-arts activities involve bringing art forms together in ways that makes the activity unique and therefore not eligible for funding in OACs discipline-based programs in Theatre, Dance, Music, Visual Arts or Media Arts.
+Multi- and inter-arts activities: practices, initiatives and events that have two or more artistic forms present in equal balance in the creation, production and presentation of work.
+Artistic forms may remain separate or be combined to create new, unified forms.
+Multi and inter-arts activities involve bringing art forms together in ways that make the activity unique and therefore are not eligible for funding in OACs discipline-based programs in Theatre, Dance, Music, Visual Arts or Media Arts.
 For multi- and inter-arts activities, please see the Multi- and Inter-Arts Projects program.

-Student: An individual enrolled in a full-time (two or more courses) undergraduate program at a college or university, dance school, or studying dance at a private studio, dance school or dance training organization.
+Student: An individual enrolled in a full-time undergraduate program at a college or university, or studying dance at a private studio, dance school or dance training organization.
 Students are not eligible to apply to this program.